amzn/style-dictionary/docs/tokens.md

 }
 ```

-Generally you will have too many style properties to include them all inline, so you can separate them out into their own files.
+Generally you will have too many design tokens to include them all inline, so you can separate them out into their own files.
 You can tell Style Dictionary where to find your design token files with the `source` and `include` attributes in the configuration like this:

 ```javascript
 module.exports = {